damiangornik8/youtube-downloader-py/README.md

 # author: Damian Gornik
 #
 #
-# Before programme running, you need to have Pytube Module installed already (if you don't have it, you can do it with command below):
+# Before programme running, you need to have Pytube Module installed already (if you don't have it, you can do it easily with the command below):
 #
 # $ pip install pytube